How to find relevant streamers and youtubers for your game

 How do you know if a streamer is likely to play your game?

 The first step is to compile a list of 5-15 games that are similar to yours.
-You should pick games that have already been covered by many content creators (usually already released games with >200 reviews).
+Apart from being similar to your game, these games should also:

 Next, you’ll need to find content creators that have played those games.